 You will be expected to be at the school 15 minutes before your scheduled session starts.
-This will mean 8:30 a.m. or 12:45 p.m. for 5 Day sessions and 8:45 a.m. for 3 Day sessions.
+This will mean 8:45 a.m. for 3 Day sessions.
 Please be prompt.
 This time is used for the teacher to give you the activity plan, specific duty assignments and allows time for preparing any materials and/or equipment before the children arrive.
 Plan to stay at least 15 minutes after the session is over to clean up, and for post-session discussion with the teacher.